IABTechLab/uid2docs/docs/getting-started/gs-faqs.md

 The recommended cadence for updating audiences is daily.

 Even though each salt bucket is updated roughly once a year, individual bucket updates are spread over the year.
 This means that about 1/365th of all buckets are rotated daily.
-If fidelity is critical, consider calling the [POST /identity/buckets](../endpoints/post-identity-buckets.md) endpoint more frequently; for example, hourly.
+If fidelity is critical, consider calling the [POST&nbsp;/identity/buckets](../endpoints/post-identity-buckets.md) endpoint more frequently; for example, hourly.

 #### How should I generate the SHA-256 of DII for mapping?